Appeals court temporarily blocks judge's ruling to return control of National Guard to California

 The court said it would hold a hearing on the matter on Tuesday.
 The ruling came only hours after a federal judge’s order was to take effect at noon Friday.

-Earlier Thursday, U.S. District Judge Charles Breyer ruled the Guard deployment was illegal and both violated the Tenth Amendment and exceeded Trump’s statutory authority.
+Earlier Thursday, U.S. District Judge Charles Breyer ruled the Guard deployment was illegal and both violated the Tenth Amendment, which defines power between federal and state governments, and exceeded Trump’s statutory authority.
 The order applied only to the National Guard troops and not Marines who were also deployed to the LA protests.
 The judge said he would not rule on the Marines because they were not out on the streets yet.

+A group of 200 Marines will begin protecting federal property and personnel in downtown Los Angeles at noon Friday, said Maj.
+Gen. Scott Sherman, commander of Task Force 51 who is overseeing the 4,700 troops deployed in Los Angeles.

+The Marines will join some 2,000 National Guard troops that have been on the streets of the city since last week when immigration raids set off protests.

 California Gov. Gavin Newsom, who had asked the judge for an emergency stop to troops helping carry out immigration raids, had praised the earlier ruling.